windwerfer/LangBro/README.md

 - options.html
 - options.js
 - pako.min.js
+- jszip.min.js
 - icon128.png
 - parser.js
 - settings-store.js
 - structured-db.js
+- yomitan-importer.js

 ## Usage

 1. Click the extension icon to check status
-2. Use "Dictionary Settings" to upload StarDict files
+2. Use "Dictionary Settings" to upload StarDict files or import Yomitan dictionary archives
+3. Configure query groups in the settings to customize lookup behavior
-3. Select words on web pages to see definitions
+4. Select words on web pages to see definitions with rich formatting
+5. Use touch gestures or mouse clicks for quick lookups